Skip to main content

 This is where everything comes together.
 You have the measurement tools.
 You know where cognitive work fits.
 You know when to prime.
 Now you build the plan.

-Step 1: Identify the cognitive demands your sport requires
+Step 1: Identify the cognitive demands of the sport

 Every effective plan starts with understanding what the brain actually needs to do in competition.
 You are not choosing random tasks.
 You are choosing which mental demand to train.
 There are four demands: sustained attention, inhibitory control, working memory, and decision making.
 Most athletes benefit from training all four but prioritise the ones most dominant in the sport.